-McConnell says GOP lacks votes to block impeachment witnesses, as Bolton book throws trial script into doubt
+McConnell says GOP doesn't have votes yet to block impeachment witnesses, as Bolton book disrupts trial script

 “The witness vote I think could easily be close," Sen. Ted Cruz, R-Texas, said.
 "We just came from a conference in which there was vigorous discussion and debate on the question of whether additional witnesses are needed.”

-As the manuscript viewing was floated as a way around seeing Bolton testify, some senators argued nothing replaces taking testimony from Bolton under oath.
+As the manuscript viewing was floated as a way around seeing Bolton testify, some senators argued nothing replaced taking testimony from Bolton under oath.

 “I’d like to hear from Mr. Bolton," Romney said when asked if the manuscript would satisfy him.